mortezakarbasi/Hiri_Calender/README.md

 # Hiri_Calender
-This Calendar is made with AI model like GPT and QWEN
+This Calendar is made with AI model like GPT and QWEN and GROK